telerik/reporting-docs/embedding-reports/display-reports-in-applications/winui-3-desktop-application/overview.md

 * Show/Hide document map (where applicable)
 * Show/Hide parameters area (where applicable)

-The bottom panel of the WinUI report viewer contains a slider and drop-down list that control the current zoom level applied on the loaded report contents.
+The bottom panel of the WinUI report viewer contains a slider and drop-down list that control the current zoom level applied to the loaded report contents.

-> Visual Studio 2019 and Visual Studio 2019 Preview have known issues when building WinUI applications targeting .NET 5, while having .NET 6 SDK installed on the machine.
+> Visual Studio 2019 and Visual Studio 2019 Preview have known issues when building WinUI applications targeting .NET 5 while having .NET 6 SDK installed on the machine.
 For a smooth development experience, we recommend using `Visual Studio 2022` and `.NET 6 SDK Preview 6 or later`.
-Otherwise, you might need to *deinstall* .NET 6 SDK in order to build WinUI 3 applications.
+Otherwise, you might need to *deinstall* .NET 6 SDK to build WinUI 3 applications.

-In order to use the WinUI report viewer, you need a `WinUI 3` desktop application.
-In order to create such, the following tools must be installed:
+To use the WinUI report viewer, you need a `WinUI 3` desktop application.
+To create such, the following tools must be installed:

 * `Visual Studio 2022 with enabled Universal Windows Platform development`
 * `Windows 10 SDK 10.0.18362 or later installed`